miku/solrbulk/docs/solrbulk.md

 `-purge`
   Remove documents from index before indexing (use purge-query to selectively clean).
 No questions asked.

+`-purge-pause` *duration*
+  Insert a short pause after a purge query, defaults to 2s.

 `-purge-query` *query*
   Query to use, when purging (default "\*:\*").